 Heroku is a platform on which developers write their code, push the code to Heroku, and then add more resources to it to help it scale.
 The company was founded in 2007, and in 2010 Salesforce acquired it for $212 million.

 Heroku is the first and best multi-language cloud application platform, or platform-as-a-service.
-Heroku allows developers to deploy, scale, and manage their apps without needing to think about servers or systems administration.
-Over o... read more »
+Heroku allows developers to deploy, scale, and manage their apps without needing to think ab...
+All Heroku news »